 Offers and pricing

-Concept testing comes in handy when you plan to offer discounts for a new product or are implementing a new pricing structure altogether.
-It’s important to test your customers’ initial response and identify the features and perks that will get them excited.
+Concept testing comes in handy when you plan to offer discounts for a new product or implement a new pricing structure altogether.
+It’s important to test your customers’ initial response and identify the features and perks that will excite them.

 You can use the monadic test design to conduct your pricing research.

 It’s common practice to test ads, banners, and images on websites to identify the best possible combination.
-Concept testing can provide insights such as which ad is grabbing the most attention or resulting in most conversions.
+Concept testing can provide insights such as which ad grabs the most attention or results in most conversions.